kyle-n/kyle-n.github.io/posts/best-new-movies-2023.md

 That's the movie right there in a nutshell.
 The destructive power of a god is being controlled by... humans.
 Hundreds of thousands live or die based on where some bureaucrat went on vacation.

 Oppenheimer gave us the power to destroy ourselves.
-Nolan points out in this movie, correctly, we are not qualified.
+Nolan points out in this movie, correctly, we are not qualified and there's no going back through the door.

 ### 9: _Barbie_ | ★★★★